undomit/broadlink/README.md

 Run npm start

-Access the web interface in http://localhost:3000
+Access the web interface on http://localhost:3000

 Enter learning mode will configure the device to learn IR commands.
 Once it has received Ir data, you can store it in a command and send that command later on from the Web Interface